polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 blocker: None

 Day 14 - Sprint 2:
-Yesterday: Revisited Lesson 1 Introduction to Cloud-Native Fundamentals and Lesson 2 Architecture Consideration for Cloud Native Application.
+Yesterday: Revisited Lesson 1 Introduction to Cloud-Native Fundamentals and Lesson 2 Architecture Consideration for Cloud Native Applications.
 Read, and implemented project data lake.
 Today: Sleep 😪 for recovery and join tonight's study JAM to midnight!
 Jam with everyone 🤩 to midnight!
 Filled out the study JAM form 🌟!
 blocker: The huge wave of want to fall into sleep near the midnight 😴